-The term “spiritual life coach” is a new hot commodity.
-There’s also a lucrative market for those who provide a certification to provide this service.
-What’s behind this role?
+The term “spiritual life coach” is a hot commodity.
+There is even a lucrative market for those who provide a certification, if you want to become one.
+So, What exactly is behind this role?

-It’s a good idea to seek professional advice.
-We do this for a variety of things.
-We go to an attorney when we want legal advice.
+It’s a good idea to seek professional advice for complex life issues.
+We hire consultants for a variety of things.
+For example, we go to an attorney when we want legal advice or call a plumber when we have a water leak.
 So, it’s only natural to seek help for our personal development or spiritual matters.
 It’s why people want to find a spiritual life coach.
+How about you?

 Spiritual Life Coach Certification?

-Those who give this kind of instruction portray themselves as credentialed wellness professionals, but they are not.
-Many of these coaches copy their curriculums from legitimate clinical programs.
-However, they are not certified to provide this level of counseling.
-Most of the standard practices these coaches use you’ll find on google.
-Then they personalize them for sale.
+So they create their own credentials.
+Some copy their course curriculums from legitimate clinical programs.
+However, they are not certified to provide this level of training or counseling.
+Most of the standard practices these coaches use are available for free on google.

-The people who sell certifications like International Coaching Federation (1) say that 99% of the people who use a certified coach saw their experience as helpful, and 96% would use one again.
-But, of course.
-If you’ve spent $1,000 or more on something, you are more than likely to view it as worthwhile.
+The people who sell certifications like International Coaching Federation (2) say that 99% of the people found their experience as helpful, and most would use one again.
+Of course, if you’ve spent $1,000 or more on something, you are more than likely to view it as worthwhile.

 What Exactly Does a Spiritual Life Coach Do?